Cuprate/monero-book/src/consensus_rules/transactions.md

 The max transaction version is 1 up to hard fork 4 then the max is 2[^max-tx-version].

-The minimum tx version is 1 up till version 6 then if the [number of mixable inputs](#minimum-decoys) is 0 the minimum is 2 otherwise 1[^min-tx-version].
+The minimum tx version is 1 up till version 6 then if the [number of un-mixable inputs](#minimum-decoys) is 0 the minimum is 2 otherwise 1[^min-tx-version] so a version 1 transaction is allowed if the amount it's spending does not have enough outputs with the same amount to mix with.

 ### Transaction Size